mattermost/mattermost-handbook/operations/research-and-development/product/how-to-guides-for-product/integrations-directory.md

 - Twitter
 - BigBlueButton Plugin

-Note: If the integration is a plugin, please include “Plugin” in the title.
+**Note:** If the integration is a plugin, please include “Plugin” in the title.

-- To figure out if an integration is a plugin, check its install instructions to see what it refers to.
-E.g. if it says to configure it as a webhook in Mattermost and as a plugin in Jenkins, it's a plugin in Jenkins, not in Mattermost.
+To confirm whether an integration is a plugin, check its install instructions to see what it refers to.
+For example, if it says to configure it as a webhook in Mattermost and as a plugin in Jenkins, it's a plugin in Jenkins, not in Mattermost.

-Note: If it's an Amazon related integration, include both the official and short form in the title ("Amazon" and "AWS").
-E.g. "Amazon AWS SNS Plugin".
+**Note:** If it's an Amazon-related integration, include both the official and short form in the title.
+For example "Amazon AWS SNS Plugin".

 ### Description

-Short description of the integration, typically provided by the integration creator.
+Include a short description of the integration, typically provided by the integration creator.
 You can also usually find a description of the integration on the GitHub project.

-Don’t end the description with a period.
+**Note:** Don’t end the description with a period.

 ### Author

-GitHub author of the integration.

-Always a full name, or a company name, depending on their GitHub profile.
+This is the GitHub author of the integration.
+Depending on the details in their GitHub profile this should always be a full name or a company name.
 If neither a full name or a company name is public on their GitHub profile, using their GitHub username is also fine.

 ### Language

-Programming language of the integration.
+This is the programming language of the integration.

-Find this by clicking on the coloured bar in the GitHub project, below the header containing “commits, branches, releases, contributors”, and choose the language(s) higher than 30%.
+You can find this by clicking on the colored bar in the GitHub project, below the header containing **Commits**, **Branches**, **Releases**, **Contributors**, and choose the language(s) higher than 30%.

-Tips:
+**Tips:**

 - Don't add "Makefile" unless it's the only language on the repo.
 - Use "Go" instead of "Golang".